COVID-19 notice: How we keep you safe

 • Laundries: Same as for bathrooms, but also inside large appliances, such as washers and dryers

-• Outdoors: Behind garages, under decking or any area that’s sheltered, dark, warm and moist
+• Outdoors: Any area that’s sheltered, dark, warm and moist such as garages and sheds.

 How do I prevent a cockroach infestation?